Leonardo da Vinci Famous Paintings

 The Ginevra de’ Benci is a portrait of the 15th-century Florentine aristocrat Ginevra de’ Benci (born around 1458) by Leonardo da Vinci.
-Ginevra de’ Benci, age 16, or 17, is a babysitter, who is dressed in a brown with blue laces and gold trim, as well as a black scarf.
+Ginevra de’ Benci, age 16 or 17, is a babysitter who is dressed in a brown dress with blue laces and gold trim, as well as a black scarf.
 She wears a delicate white shirt with a golden pin beneath the outfit.
 Her skin is flawless, and her hair is done in ringlets.

 Her look is a little irritated on the one hand and proud on the other.
 Her eyes make this clear.
 Her left eye is focused on the spectator, but her right eye appears to be staring down at something.
 Ginevra’s facial expression has been viewed by experts as an indicator that she is unhappy with the (upcoming) marriage.
 Take note of Ginevra’s sparse brows.
 Shaving the brows was typical for women at the time, as shown in Leonardo da Vinci’s Mona Lisa.

 A juniper bush grows behind Ginevra.
 The halo of spikes from juniper leaves contrasts wonderfully with Ginevra’s depiction.
 Mountains, trees, water, a tiny village, and a hazy sky are typical of Leonardo da Vinci’s style in the right background.
-It is the only Leonardo painting on public display in the Americas, and it is on display at the National Gallery of Art in Washington, D.C.
+It is the only Leonardo painting on public display in the Americas, at the National Gallery of Art in Washington, D.C.

 History of Ginevra de’ Benci